Nande language

-Nande, also known as (Oru)Ndandi and Yira, is a Bantu language spoken in the Democratic Republic of the Congo.
+Nande (Yira) is a Bantu language spoken in the east of the Democratic Republic of Congo in the territories of Beni and Lubero.
+The Yira constitute more than 60% of the population of the province of North Kivu.
+The language is also spoken in Uganda by the Konjo (see Konjo language).

+The Yira are subdivided into 14 clans including the Baswagha, Basu (Basukali for female), Bamate (just a family name), Bahira, Bakira, Bahambo, Bito, Batangi, Basongora, Bakumbule, Batike, Babinga, Balhumba and Balegha.
+The 14 clans are subdivided into families, and each clan is ruled by its own family head, also called clan chief (Omukulhu wolhughanda).
+The king of the Yira is called Omusinga (the leader).

+Language

 The Nande of Congo and the Konjo people of Uganda are a single ethnic group, which they call Yira (Bayira).
 They trace their origins to the Ruwenzori Mountains between the two countries.
 The languages Nande and Konjo are close enough to be considered divergent dialects.
 Nande has a number of dialects of its own: Nande proper, Kumbule, Mate, Tangi, Sanza, Shu, Songola (Songoora, Nyangala), Swaga / Kira (in Nande, all of these are prefixed with eki-).

+Their language is Olhuyira, a Bantu language whose number of speakers in the DRC was estimated at more than 10,000,000 in 2022 and nearly 1,000,000 in Uganda.